 We’ve put together a list of 5 ways to provide the most efficient service without compromising quality or morale.

 1.)
 Identify repeat issues so you aren’t wasting extra time on things that your team has already handled.

 Gathering data from each ticket that is opened can be helpful for future problem-solving.
 As your knowledge base builds, make sure that everyone in the department knows where to go to find answers from past issues – use repetition advantageously.
 Having this information centralized as well as communicating with your team will make it easy to process those pesky recurring issues.
 Collecting data will not only help you to resolve these issues quickly but going forward, it will also help with root cause analysis in preventing certain issues altogether.

 Having this information automated and at your fingertips will be a huge timesaver.
-Halp Answers provides a new way of cultivating and collecting knowledge.
-We use NLP and Machine Learning/AI to match the ticket’s question to your saved answer.
-We realize this isn’t a perfect science since instead of auto answering (which is faster, but can lead to a bad experience for the requester) we present suggested answers for the Agent to choose from.
+Using Natural language processing (NLP) and Machine Learning/AI to match the ticket’s question to your saved answer.
+We realize this isn’t a perfect science since instead of auto-answering which is faster, but can lead to a bad experience for the requester.
 This empowers the human answering the ticket to judge if the answer needs to be edited or customized before sending.

 2.)
 Understand the issue and how it affects the user and company to determine response time.